Is Consecrated Life A Higher Calling than Marriage?

 What is "Consecrated Life"?

-The term consecrated life refers to a state to which men and women take public vows to the Evangelical Counsels (poverty, chastity, and obedience), ordinarily within the context of religious communities; monasteries, convents, friaries, etc. By taking these vows, religious men and women follow the Jesus' counsels in a more perfect way.
+To be "Consecrated" means to be set apart for a special purpose.
+It refers to a state to which men and women take public vows to the Evangelical Counsels (poverty, chastity, and obedience), ordinarily within the context of a religious community (such as a monastery, convent, or friary).
+By taking these vows, religious men and women strive follow the Jesus' counsels in a more perfect way.
 As Our Lord expressly stated, they are counsels for those who desire to become "perfect" (cf. Matt.
 19:10-12, Matt.
 19:16-22; Matt.
-5:48; Mark 10), because they most closely mirror life in heaven (souls in heaven are all perfectly poor in earthly riches, perfectly chaste, and perfectly obedient to God).
-In this sense, not even the diocesan priesthood mirrors heaven as closely as religous life does (or, is meant to do).
-It is thus that the Church gives "preeminence" to the religious vocation, and recognizes it an act of supererogation, that is; exceeding the minimum necessary for salvation. (nb., CCC, p.
+5:48; Mark 10), because they most closely mirror life in heaven.
+It is thus that the Church gives "preeminence" to celibacy and religious life, and recognizes it an act of supererogation, that is; exceeding the minimum necessary for salvation. (nb., CCC, p.
 914-945).
+It should also be noted that a diocesan priest, though he is celibate, does not take this triple vow to the Evangelical Counsels, and is therefore not consecrated in this sense of the word (Though it is interesting to point out, that Saint Alphonsus Ligouri demanded an even greater degree of holiness for priests; "For in the religious state, one purifies one's self of one's vices, whilst to receive Holy Orders, it is necessary that one has already led a pure and holy life."
+Instead of two enemies to contend with--the flesh and the devil--priests have a third, the world.
+And the sin of scandal is a further danger for them, having direct responsibility over the care of souls.)

 According To The Saints